W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//tron_4.png)

-the first file to pop into view is the .bash_history file, it contains the command history of a user and can reveal sensitive information about user activity, in our case it contains the following line:
+the first file to pop into view is the .bash_history file, it contains the command history of a user and can reveal sensitive information about the user activity, in our case it contains the following line:
 ```bash
 ssh -i config/id_rsa nahamcontron@jh2i.com -p 50033
 ```
-so we now know the user has connected to a server using an SSH private key, and we also know that the key is in a config folder .... intesting, maybe it is the same folder as the one in the repo?
+so we now know the user has connected to a server using the SSH protocol (Secure Shell protocol) with an SSH private key, and we also know that the key is in a config folder .... intesting, maybe it is the same folder as the one in the repo?

 ![](assets//images//tron_5.png)